-In 1840, a small band of sisters first came to America at the request of the Archbishop of Cincinnati where their work flourished, both attracting postulants to the congregation and students to their schools.
+In 1840, a small band of sisters first came to America at the request of the Archbishop of Cincinnati where their work flourished, attracting both postulants to the congregation and students to their schools.

 In 1856, Saint John Neumann invited the Sisters of Notre Dame de Namur to Philadelphia.
-They first settled in the parish of the Assumption and a few years later moved the school to Rittenhouse Square.
+They first settled in the parish of the Assumption and a few years later moved the school to Rittenhouse Square, Philadelphia.
 The Academy of Notre Dame at Rittenhouse Square, fondly referred to as "The Square," educated generations of Philadelphia's girls and boys teaching them, in the words of Saint Julie, "what they need to know for life," emphasizing concern for others, the love of God, Our Lady and the Church.
 When space constraints began to impact on the school's growth, Sister Rosalia, the Provincial, accepted Cardinal Dougherty's suggestion that she purchase the Geist Estate in Villanova to house the high school division.
 Sisters and students arrived there in time for Christmas, 1943.

 The school operated on two locations until 1967 when Rittenhouse Square finally closed.
 Today, after more than fifty years on the Villanova campus, the Academy of Notre Dame continues to educate young women in grades six through twelve, carrying on a tradition of academic excellence permeated by the values Saint Julie espoused: simplicity, integrity, dedication and service.